bilgincoskun/brogue-android-port/README.md

 However fonts must be:

-* Edited according to draw_letter function in main.c
+* Edited according to draw_glyph function in main.c

 * Monospace